 - An in-depth tour of Tibet all within 15 days, London to London, but without compromising on acclimatisation - Our itinerary includes a good balance of formal sightseeing, touring and free time and each departure includes time at a festival in Tibet - You will travel in comfortable, private vehicles - We use a 4-star hotel in Chengdu and the best available hotels in each of the towns in Tibet - Your tour will be led by professional, English-speaking guides who will be delighted to share their expert knowledge of the history and culture of their home country. - We have a maximum group size of 12 to ensure all the benefits of a genuine small group tour - We have a wealth of Himalayan experience in the company.
-In particular, our MD, Steve Berry, has travelled extensively in Tibet and is passionate about the country, so if you have any questions please contact Steve at the Mountain Kingdoms office. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Part - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+In particular, our MD, Steve Berry, has travelled extensively in Tibet and is passionate about the country, so if you have any questions please contact Steve at the Mountain Kingdoms office. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
 Please contact our Flights Manager, April, for flight options, quotes and further information.